Hermitude: 2010–2017: HyperParadise and Dark Night Sweet Light

 In 2010 Hermitude released the single, "Get in My Life" and in 2011 "Speak of the Devil", from the album HyperParadise, which was released on 3 February 2012.
 The title track of the album peaked at number 38 on the ARIA Singles Chart in February 2013.
 "Speak of the Devil" won the 2011 J Award for Music Video of the Year.

 In 2014 they released the single "Ukiyo" without radio or video servicing, yet in a few months it had millions of plays.
 In October of that year Hermitude toured North America for the first time, supporting Rüfüs Du Sol.

 In January 2015 "Through the Roof", the first official single from the new album Dark Night Sweet Light.
 The album was released in May 2015 and peaked at number 1 on the ARIA Charts.
 The album spawned four other singles, including multi-platinum selling "The Buzz" which peaked at number 20, becoming Hermitude's highest-charting song.
 Dark Night Sweet Light has gone Gold in multiple countries.

 2018–2020: Pollyanarchy

 In November 2018 Hermitude released "Stupid World".
 Hermitude said the song was written in response to the craziness happening globally, whether it be politically or societally, saying "However you wanna deal with what's happening around us in the world right now, you can do it your own way through music."

 In September 2019 Hermitude released their sixth studio album, Pollyanarchy, featuring Buddy and BJ The Chicago Kid, Vic Mensa and more which peaked at number 18 on the ARIA Charts.

-2021–present: Mirror Mountain
+2021–present: Mirror Mountain, post-Elefant Traks and Eight

 In February 2022, the band announced the release of Mirror Mountain and released the single "Promises" featuring Andie.